Animal Science Teams

 Meat Animal Evaluation (MAE) Team

-The Nebraska Meat Animal Evaluation Team serves as the capstone judging activity for those interested in the meat animal production industries and is an extra-curricular activity sponsored by the Department of Animal Science.
-The team annually competes in the National Collegiate Meat Animal Evaluation Contest.
-Without question, this competition may be described as the most rigorous, rewarding, and educational of all contests that a collegiate judge may partake.
+The Nebraska Meat Animal Evaluation Team competes annually in the National Collegiate Meat Animal Evaluation Contest and serves as the capstone judging activity for those interested in the meat animal production industries and is an extra-curricular activity sponsored by the Department of Animal Science.

 Quadrathlon Team

-The Academic Quadrathlon competition is an annual competition sponsored by the American Society of Animal Science.
-The Department of Animal Science conducts a local contest to determine the team that will represent the university at the Midwestern Section of the American Society of Animal Science Academic Quadrathlon competition.
-At the regional competition, the Nebraska team competes against other Midwest region schools.
-Academic Quadrathlon teams compete in four competitions: quiz bowl, lab practicum, oral presentation, and written test.
+The annual Academic Quadrathlon is a team competition comprised of four sections: quiz bowl, lab practicum, oral presentation, and written test.
+The Department of Animal Science conducts a local contest to determine the team that will represent the university at the Midwestern Section competition sponsored by the American Society of Animal Science (ASAS).

 Get Involved on Campus Through Student Clubs!